oblik/liquidation-bot/docs/ROADMAP.md

 ## Conclusion

-The core monitoring engine is now complete and functional.
-The next critical steps involve integrating price oracle data and building the profitability models to allow the bot to make informed, autonomous liquidation decisions.
+The core monitoring engine as well as the core price orace data fetching are now complete and functional.
+The next critical steps involve expanding price oracle data and building the profitability models to allow the bot to make informed, autonomous liquidation decisions.